This Summit is generously supported by Marshalls plc, enabling these important conversations to take place.

 For any questions regarding this session, please contact Marcella Mizzi, Project Manager – Business & Human Rights.

 Session overview: The rapid development of modern technology presents great opportunity and promise, but also challenges to our established systems and ways of life.
 This is especially true for human rights.
-The session will discuss technology and human rights, with industry experts and civil society actors, exploring the potential for technology to support human rights and the SDGs and the practical actions businesses can take to facilitate this.
+The session discussed technology and human rights, with industry experts and civil society actors exploring the potential for technology to support human rights and the SDGs and the practical actions businesses can take to facilitate this.

 For any questions regarding this session, please contact Bee Delgado, Senior Programme Manager – Business & Human Rights.